 Hiking in El Salvador: The Santa Ana Volcano

-The Ilamatepec Volcano, also known as the Santa Ana Volcano, is the highest volcano in El Salvador, and perhaps the easiest to climb.
+The Santa Ana Volcano – real name Volcán Ilamatepec Volcano – is the highest volcano in El Salvador and the easiest to climb.

 While other hikes need a night of prepping snacks and either going to bed early or getting up at the crack of dawn, with the Santa Ana Volcano you can sleep in until 9:00 AM and still make the 11:00 AM tour to the crater.

-The hike from Casa Cristal takes about four hours and starts with steady, shaded paths through the forest, and then, as you ascend, you’ll be walking on rocky, volcanic soil.
+The hike takes about four hours and starts with steady, shaded paths through the forest, and then, as you ascend, you’ll be walking on rocky, volcanic soil.

 That smell?
 That’s the sulfur from the active volcano beneath your feet.

 Once you reach the top, the views will take your breath away.
-The stretch of blue in the back is the Pacific Ocean.
-It’s far away but just as visible as the Izalco Volcano and the Coatepeque caldera lake in front.
+That stretch of blue you can see in the back is the Pacific Ocean.
+It’s far away, but just as visible as the Izalco Volcano and the Coatepeque caldera lake in front.